Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob.md

 So we continue, in silence, each of our footsteps ringing out and returning with muted echoes along the wooded path; he keeps looking over, as if to speak, but I just pretend I don't see him and he'll look away.
 Or at least, with the majority of his eyes.
 I feel like they're watching me, the orbs swirling around and swimming across his head until at least one, maybe more, are staring me directly in the face and making sure I don't decide to run off.
 It is decidedly creepy, but I don't want to be rude, especially after he fed me and waited with me.

-Finally, the silence is broken by Birch working up the courage to speak..
+Finally, the silence is broken by Birch working up the courage to speak.
+"You're not from around here, I'd presume?"